joellemaxw311/pastvre.net/gaming.md

 permalink: /gaming/
 ---

-This is where I will
+This page features content related to video games that I play.

 ## Friend Codes